MicrosoftDocs/Devices-docs/surface/surface-manage-dfci-guide.md

 - Surface Pro 7+ (commercial SKUs only)
 - Surface Pro 7 (all SKUs)
 - Surface Pro X (all SKUs)
-- Surface Laptop Studio (commercial SKUs only)
+- Surface Laptop Studio (all generations,commercial SKUs only)
 - Surface Laptop 5 (commercial SKUs only)
 - Surface Laptop 4 (commercial SKUs only)
 - Surface Laptop 3 (Intel processors only)